developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/samples/notification/index.md

 ---

 ##Overview
-This sample application will show how the EMDK Notification API's
+This sample application will show how to use the EMDK Notification API's

 ##Loading the Sample Application
 The following guide will walk you through setting up the EMDK samples in your IDE.